 |01B - Support policies for short-term lending info_outline|

 |02 - Credit creation info_outline|

 |02A - Financial sector lending/funding info_outline|

 |02B - Support policies for long-term lending info_outline|

-No amount/estimate: (i) March 20, The discount rate, the rate on accommodations with collateral, and the rate on accommodations without collateral will be reduced by 0.25 percentage points to 1.125%, 1.5%, and 3.375%, respectively; (ii) June 18, The discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations were kept unchanged at 1.125%, 1.50%, and 3.375%, respectively; 17 September September 2020, the Monetary Board kept the discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations unchanged at 1.125%, 1.50%, and 3.375%, respectively.
+No amount/estimate: March 20, The discount rate, the rate on accommodations with collateral, and the rate on accommodations without collateral will be reduced by 0.25 percentage points to 1.125%, 1.5%, and 3.375%, respectively; June 18, The discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations were kept unchanged at 1.125%, 1.50%, and 3.375%, respectively; 17 September September 2020, the Monetary Board kept the discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations unchanged at 1.125%, 1.50%, and 3.375%, respectively.
 17 December 2020, the Monetary Board kept the discount rate, the rate on refinancing of secured loans, and the rate on temporary accommodations unchanged at 1.125%, 1.50%, and 3.375%, respectively [update].

 |02C - Loan guarantees|

 |03 - Direct long-term lending info_outline|